zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-instance-mix.md

 - Instance Mix is only available for scale sets using Flexible Orchestration Mode.
 - You must have quota for the VM sizes you're requesting with Instance Mix.
 - You can specify **up to** five VM sizes with Instance Mix at this time.
-- The `Prioritized` allocation strategy is currently only supported on REST and Azure portal deployments.
+- The `Prioritized` allocation strategy is currently only supported via REST and Azure portal deployments.
 - Existing scale sets can't be updated to use Instance Mix.
 - VM sizes can't be changed once the scale set is deployed.
 - For REST API deployments, you must have an existing virtual network inside of the resource group that you're deploying your scale set with Instance Mix in.